apache/cassandra/doc/source/getting_started/configuring.rst

 Configuring Cassandra
 ---------------------

-The Cassandra configuration files location varies, depending on the type of installation:
+The :term:`Cassandra` configuration files location varies, depending on the type of installation:

 - tarball: ``conf`` directory within the tarball install lcation
 - package: ``/etc/cassandra` directory

-Cassandra's default configuration file, ``./conf/cassandra.yaml``, is sufficient to explore a simple single-node cluster.
+Cassandra's default configuration file, ``./conf/cassandra.yaml``, is sufficient to explore a simple single-node :term:`cluster`.
 However, anything beyond running a single-node cluster locally requires additional configuration to various Cassandra configuration files.
 Some examples that require non-default configuration are deploying a multi-node cluster or using clients that are not running on a cluster node.